khakhalin/notes/00_words_to_lookup.md

 Deep Learning:
 * What's so eager about eager mode
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
+* residual blocks - why are they even a good idea?
+What's the deal here?
+How can it possibly help?
 * Alexnet - some sort of efficient visual net that people use as a module.
 Is it pre-trained?
 * Maximum Mean Discrepancy trick
 * Replica trick and log-partition function (??)